icon

 Pure’s AAA Quality Minimum Policy for South Sea Pearls

-Pure does not offer any AA+ Quality Round loose or matched South Sea pearl pairs; all Round pearl earrings, pearl pendants and pearl rings featured on Pure are AAA Quality minimum.
+Pure does not offer any AA+ quality round loose or matched South Sea pearl pairs; all round pearl earrings, pearl pendants and pearl rings featured on Pure are AAA Quality minimum.

-We use this Quality Control policy to make sure that each pendant, pair of earrings, or pearl ring that leaves our office will set clean in front and the sides of the pearl, so you’re only showing off Pure gorgeousness, and NOT blemishes.
+We use this quality control policy to make sure that each pendant, pair of earrings, or pearl ring that leaves our office will set clean in front and the sides of the pearl, so you’re only showing off pure gorgeousness, and NOT blemishes.

-AA vs AAA Quality South Sea Round Pearls
+AA vs AAA South Sea Pearl Comparison

 AAA Quality Golden South Sea Pearls